rootstrap/android-base/README.md

 Check `fastlane/Appfile` and `fastlane/Fastfile` for more information.

+## CI/CD configuration with Bitrise (updated on Dec 12th 2021)

+We are going to start using a tool called Bitrise to configure de CI/CD pipelines for mobiles apps.

+--> For Android apps you can find how to do it in this link: https://www.notion.so/rootstrap/Android-CI-CD-26d4abd4f2454224be8f617110147366

-## Continuous Integration with GitHub Actions
+## Continuous Integration with GitHub Actions (DEPRECATED)

 We provide an example workflow [cicd.yml](.github/workflows/cicd.yml) including two jobs for running under [GitHub Actions](https://docs.github.com/en/actions), which can be modified according to the specifics of each project: